Shangrila-VHP/shangrila-vhp/README.md

 That the design of the individual units and the communities at large helps improve the well-being of the agent. vs to the contrary.
 In memory of [Gerard K. O'Neill](https://en.wikipedia.org/wiki/Gerard_K._O%27Neill)

 That residing in these abodes and the communities is good for the humans and other agents in every sense imaginable.
-It is serene, calm and relaxing.
+It is serene, calm, relaxing and healing.

 ---
 Scope: